auth0/docs/articles/libraries/lock-android/native-provider-facebook.md

 ---
-description: Lock for Android: Google as a Provider
+description: Lock for Android - Google as a Provider
 ---

 # Native Provider - Facebook